 Field name Description

 Service Name The name of the service; required when configuring agents.

 Description A description of the service.

 Active Status Enabled or Disabled.

-Select Tag Service Select a tag-based service to apply the service and its tag-based policies to Solr.
+Field name Description Select Tag Service Select a tag-based service to apply the service and its tag-based policies to Solr.